 Satisfactory or better progress toward established milestones.

 An example of satisfactory progress towards established milestones would be completion of On-the-Job-Training (OJT) or completion of one year of an apprenticeship program or similar milestones.
-Examples of documentation to confirm this MSG would include:
+Examples of documentation to confirm this MSG include:

 progress reports or evaluations from an employer or training provider documenting satisfactory or better progress toward established milestones; or